How to Align Client Meal Plans with the 2025 Dietary Guidelines for Americans

 Understanding the 2025 Guidelines

-These are not rigid rules—they’re a framework to guide balanced eating.
+These are not rigid rulesโthey're a framework to guide balanced eating.
+(See our nutrition software glossary for key definitions.)

 Turning Guidelines into Meal Plans